romanthekat/homebrew/random-icons/README.md

 ## TODO Extra features
 - customizable amount of icons to generate
-- tags/subtags for images, selection based on tags
+- tags/subtags for images, generation based on selected tags